 - Use the shortest possible stacking cables to connect the switches in the stack; this reduces the likelihood that the stacking cables might be accidentally damaged or disconnected.
-Stacking cables are available in lengths from 0.3 meters to 5 meters (see Table 16). - When possible, place all switches for the stack in the same rack; this facilitates using shorter stacking cables. - Because the switches will form a ring, make sure that no two switches in the stack are located more than 5 meters apart. - For simplicity and ease of connecting the stacking cables, plan to designate the top switch in the physical stack as the stack master.
-This is the switch through which you will perform the initial stack configuration, using the console port. - Connect the stacking cables in the order and arrangement shown in Table 17 and Table 18. - On the stack master switch, connect the Ethernet management port to your management network. - To provide management access to the stack in case of a failure in the master switch, connect all switches that will participate in redundancy to your management network using the Ethernet management port on each switch.
+Stacking cables are available in lengths from 0.3 meters to 5 meters (see Table 16 on page 90). - When possible, place all switches for the stack in the same rack; this facilitates using shorter stacking cables. - Because the switches will form a ring, make sure that no two switches in the stack are located more than 5 meters apart.

+- For simplicity and ease of connecting the stacking cables, plan to designate the top switch in the physical stack as the stack master.
+This is the switch through which you will perform the initial stack configuration, using the console port. - For easier software configuration of the stack, connect the stacking cables in the order and arrangement shown in Table 17 and Table 18. - On the stack master switch, connect the Ethernet management port to your management network. - To provide management access to the stack in case of a failure in the master switch, connect all switches that will participate in redundancy to your management network using the Ethernet management port on each switch. - Because of the weight of the SummitStack 128G cable, Extreme Networks strongly recommends the use of cable management hardware to support the cables and provide strain relief at the connectors.